 The school district will provide parents and students with an initial bus schedule and pick up location.
 This schedule and location may change throughout the school year.
 Your student will be notified of any change.
 Depending on your child's age, this communication may occur to the parent, to the student or both.
-These changes will occur throughout the year as a result of changes in the number of students riding on a specific school bus route.
+These changes-may occur throughout the year as a result of changes in the number of students riding on a specific school bus route.

-Arrival Times
+Arrival Times:

 Buses will arrive at schools about 10 to 20 minutes prior to the established starting time.
-Buses for junior and high school students will arrive up to 20 minutes early and for elementary and intermediate students up to 10 minutes prior to the established start time.

-Dismissal
+Dismissal: